 Medial Patellar Luxation Starting at $2000

-The medial luxating patella, commonly called a “trick knee,” is an extremely common problem in toy breed dogs.
+MPL surgery for dogs are needed when the medial luxating patella, commonly called a “trick knee,” acts up.
+This is an extremely common problem in toy breed dogs.
 An owner typically notices a little skip in the dog’s step.
 The dog may even run on three legs, holding one hind leg up, and then miraculously be back on four legs as if nothing has happened.
 In fact, something has happened: the kneecap, or patella, has slipped out of the smooth groove in which it normally rides up and down.
 It has slipped medially, toward the opposite leg, as opposed to laterally, which would be away from the dog entirely.
 With the patella dislocated or luxated medially, the knee cannot extend properly and stays bent.
 With luck, the patient will be able to slip the kneecap back where it belongs and be back to normal in only a few steps.
 For some dogs, resetting the kneecap and regaining normal extension of the rear leg is only attainable with surgical correction known as medial patellar luxation surgery.
 Approximately 50 percent of affected dogs have both knees involved while the other 50 percent has only one knee involved.

 Medial patellar luxations are graded to assess severity.